≡ Menu

 Using Verbs Beginning With Ex Pt 1 post image

-Verbs starting with "Ex" make for awesome words, and there is such a huge amount it beggars belief.
-We picked 50 of our favorites, noted down their meanings, and made an awesome list so you can improve and expand your verb usage.
-It's probably a bit much to take in one go, so why not… Read more
+Verbs starting with "ex" make for awesome words, and there are so many that it beggars belief.
+We picked 50 of our favorites, noted their meanings, and created an awesome list so you can improve and expand your verb usage.
+It's probably a bit much to take in at one sitting, so why not learn… Read more